Learn about actual and potential costs

 How risky is the supply chain?

 Supply chain risk for industrial platforms and catwalks has been moderate during the three years to 2020.
-Most risk stems from volatile prices in key inputs, such as global commodities steel and aluminum.
-Many vendors use steel as their go-to material when building industrial platforms or catwalks due to its...
+The most risk stems from volatile prices in key inputs, such as global commodities steel and aluminum.
+Many vendors use steel as their go-to material when building industrial platforms or catwalks due to...
 Subscribe to learn more.